gmferise/gvz-database/README.md

 The GVZ library comes with it's own logging feature.
 Any printouts from the library into the console will utilize the function `GVZ.log()` instead of `console.log()`, which only prints to the console when `GVZ.logging` is true.
 You can use `GVZ.log()` within your code to take advantage of the same functionality, and easily disable your own log statements related to the library.
-Logging can be enabled or disabled by changing the boolean value directly of `GVZ.logging`, and the default value is true.
+Logging can be enabled or disabled by changing the boolean value directly of `GVZ.logging`.
+The default value is true.

 **Example:**
 ```javascript